 San Jose residents produce more U.S. patents than any other city.[149]
 On October 15, 2015, the United States Patent and Trademark Office opened a satellite office in San Jose to serve Silicon Valley and the Western United States.[150][151]
 By April 2018, Google was in the process of planning the "biggest tech campus in Silicon Valley" in San Jose.[152]
 However, in April 2023, it was reported that Google paused on Google West San Jose Campus constructions due to slowing economic conditions and a decreased requirement for physical office space by tech companies,[153] although the tech ecosystem has also recently become more geographically dispersed.[154]

-High economic growth during the tech bubble caused employment, housing prices, and traffic congestion to peak in the late 1990s.
+High economic growth during the tech bubble of the late 1990s led to elevated employment, housing prices, and traffic congestion.
 As the economy slowed in the early 2000s, employment and traffic congestion was somewhat diminished.[155]
 In the mid-2000s, traffic along major highways again began to worsen as the economy improved.
 San Jose had 405,000 jobs within its city limits in 2006, and an unemployment rate of 4.6%.
 San Jose has the highest median income of any U.S. city with over 280,000 people.

 On March 14, 2013, San Jose implemented a public wireless connection in its downtown area.
 Wireless access points have been placed on outdoor light posts throughout the city.[156]